surgiie/vault-cli/README.md

 **Note** This will prompt you for confirmation as it overwrites existing files, if you want to overwrite without prompt, use `--force` flag.

 **Using Sudo**
-If you are linking to files where you need elevated permissions/sudo, consider running with the `-E` flag, i.e `sudo -E vault symlink`, so you preserve any `VAULT_CLI*` envrionment variables.
+If you are exporting to files where you need elevated permissions/sudo, consider running with the `-E` flag, i.e `sudo -E vault symlink`, so you preserve any `VAULT_CLI*` env variables.

-### Intermediate Symlink File Permissions:
+### Export File Permissions:

-To set specific ownership/permissions on the created intermediate file, you can use the `--user`, `--group`, `--permissions` flag:
+To set specific ownership/permissions on the exported vault item file, you can use the `--user`, `--group`, `--permissions` flag:

-`vault symlink --link="example:/home/someuser/example" --user="someuser" --group="somegroup" --permissions="0700"`
+`vault export:file --file="example:/home/someuser/example" --user="someuser" --group="somegroup" --permissions="0700"`

 OR

 You may persist this data by adding it to the vault item itself with the following json keys:

-`vault item:edit --name=example --vault-symlink-user="someuser" --vault-symlink-group="somegroup" --vault-symlink-permissions="0700"`
+`vault item:edit --name=example --vault-export-user="someuser" --vault-export-group="somegroup" --vault-export-permissions="0700"`

 This will be used by default when the options are not passed.